Newtown students to return to classes in wake of school massacre

 In total, 28 people died in the incident.

-Many of the students and faculty of Sandy Hook and its neighbours will still have funerals to attend.
+Many of the students and faculty of Sandy Hook and its neighbors will still have funerals to attend.

 More funerals were expected on Tuesday, for victims including James Mattioli and Jessica Rekos.
 Each was 6 years old.